 By the late 20th century, with long-distance patronage flagging, rail passenger operators around the world were increasingly reliant on the tourist market.
 Since the early 1990s the popular TranzAlpine service between Christchurch and Greymouth has been marketed as one of the world's great scenic rail trips.
 Otago’s Taieri Gorge Railway, which operates from Dunedin’s historic station, has also become a successful tourist venture.

-On the other hand, the daytime Overlander service on the North Island main trunk, which traversed some of New Zealand’s most spectacular scenery, only narrowly survived closure in 2006.
-In 2012 it was replaced by the Northern Explorer, which runs on alternate days in each direction between Auckland and Wellington.
+On the other hand, the daytime Overlander service on the North Island main trunk, which traverses some of New Zealand’s most spectacular scenery, only narrowly survived closure in late 2006.
+While supporters are confident that improvements in the service and stronger marketing can turn the main trunk into a popular tourist route, its future remains uncertain.